It’s only the most important homeschool document you’ll ever create! No pressure.

 HSLDA has a nice section of samples, videos, and tutorials that can walk you through a lot of the basics.
 HSLDA Transcript Help page

-My favorite GPA calculator is Back2College SUPER easy to use, I’ve used it for at least 5 years.
+The easiest GPA calculator is Back2College SUPER easy to use, I’ve used it for at least 5 years.
 Totally free, but it is really just a calculator.
 They use a standard 4.0 grading scale, so if you’re planning to use a different weighted grade scale, this isn’t the best site.
+Also, you can’t save anything – it’s just to help you do the math.

 Alternative GPA calculator if you use weighted grades GPA Calculator